 Prep your garden now for a healthier garden later.

-Hurricanes wreak havoc on gardens, so start preparing long before the winds blow.
+Hurricanes can wreak havoc on gardens, so start preparing long before the winds blow.